aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/chart-formatting-and-animation/animating-series-elements/_index.md

 ### How can I install Aspose.Slides for .NET?

-You can download Aspose.Slides for .NET from the official releases page: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net).
+You can download Aspose.Slides for .NET from the  releases page: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net).

 ### Can I preview my animated presentation within the development environment?